 Bun Lai has authored two papers which were published in Scientific American Magazine and Harvard University Design Magazine.

-Bun Lai was the a keynote speaker at the biggest fisheries event in the world, the American Fisheries Society’s 141st Annual Meeting.
-He is a sought-after speaker who has spoken at Google, Monterey Bay Aquarium, New England Aquarium, Rensselaer Polytechnic Institute, Yale University, Wesleyan University, Williams College, New York University, Southern Connecticut State University, Museum of the City of New York, and the Department of Agriculture.
+Bun Lai has been the keynote speaker of the the American Fisheries Society’s 141st annual meeting.
+He has, also, spoken at National Geographic Society, World Wildlife Fund, Harvard University’s Menus of Change, Chicago Ideas Week, Google, Monterey Bay Aquarium, Culinary Institute of America, Chef’s Collaborative Summit, New England Aquarium, Rensselaer Polytechnic Institute, Yale University, Harvard University, Wesleyan University, Williams College, New York University, Connecticut College, Museum of the City of New York, and the U.S. Department of Agriculture.

 Bun Lai has appeared on television on ABC, NBC, FOX, Food Network, NHK (Japan Broadcasting Corp.) and NTV (Nippon Television).
 He has been featured in print media such as Eating Well Magazine, Prevention Magazine, The New York Times, The New Yorker Magazine, The Atlantic Magazine, Outside Magazine, Scientific American, National Geographic Traveler, Saveur magazine, as well as many other national and international media.